 Federal Reserve leaves interest rates unchanged for a second straight meeting

-The Federal Reserve on Wednesday held its benchmark interest rate steady, while upgrading its view of the U.S. economy.
+The Federal Reserve on Wednesday held its benchmark interest rate steady for a second consecutive time, while upgrading its view of the U.S. economy and leaving open the possibility of additional rate hikes should inflation quicken in coming months.

-The central bank said it would maintain the federal funds rate in a range of 5.25% to 5.5%, the same level as it announced two meetings ago, in July.
+The central bank said in a statement after its latest meeting that it would maintain the federal funds rate in a range of 5.25% to 5.5%, the same level as it announced two meetings ago, in July.
+The Fed has now hiked its key short-term interest rate just once since May.

+The Fed document noted that recent upheaval in the financial markets has pushed longer-term rates to more than 15-year highs and helped fuel higher borrowing rates across the U.S. economy.

+Speaking at a news conference, Fed Chair Jerome Powell indicated that the acceleration in longer-term interest rates will slow the economy if they remain higher high for a prolonged period.
+But the Fed isn't yet confident that its own benchmark rate is high enough to curtail growth over time, he cautioned.

 The Fed has sought to douse the hottest inflation in four decades by curbing demand for homes and autos, with price increases moderating this year.